elsewhencode/project-guidelines/README.md

 * Your API should convert the received data to their canonical form or reject them.
 Return 400 Bad Request with details about any errors from bad or missing data.

-* All the data exchanged with the ReST API must be validated by the API.
+* All the data exchanged with the REST API must be validated by the API.

 * Serialize your JSON.